Chiara Mio: Early life

 Mio was born in Pordenone, Italy.
 In 1983, a young high-school graduate, Mio became one of the 25 best graduates of Italy in terms of academic merit and was awarded the certificate and the medal of honor Alfiere del Lavoro by the President of the Italian Republic at that time, Sandro Pertini.

 Mio holds a degree in Business Administration from Ca’ Foscari University of Venice, Italy.

 Career

 Mio combines academic research with corporate practice.

 Professional career

+Mio is currently a board member of a number of companies listed on Italian Stock Exchange (Banco BPM SpA, Aquafil SpA, O.V.S.
+SpA) as well as several non-listed companies.
+Mio was included by StartupItalia in the Unstoppable Women list of the most influential and innovative women in Italy for two consecutive years, in 2024 and 2025.

 From 2014 to 2022, Mio has been a chairwoman of Crédit Agricole FriulAdria SpA (Gruppo Bancario Crédit Agricole Italia).

-Mio is currently a board member of a number of companies listed on Italian Stock Exchange (Danieli e C. Officine Meccaniche SpA, Eurotech SpA, O.V.S.
-SpA) as well as several non-listed companies.
-She has also been a board member of non-profit organisations such as Pordenonelegge Foundation and Burlo Garofolo Foundation.
+She has also been a board member of Danieli e C. Officine Meccaniche SpA, Eurotech SpA, and non-profit organisations such as Pordenonelegge Foundation and Burlo Garofolo Foundation.

 Between 2006 and 2012, Mio has been a member of City Council of Pordenone and a delegate for Budget, Programming, Innovation and Development and, successively, for Education, Training and Knowledge for Innovation.